China Stocks Close Lower - UrduPoint

 China Stocks Close Lower

+Chinese stocks closed lower on Monday in line with regional trends as investors showed caution about tentative signs of progress in efforts to combat the coronavirus pandemic

-Shanghai, (UrduPoint / Pakistan Point News - 10th Apr, 2020 ) :Chinese stocks closed lower on Friday as investors assessed the impact of the coronavirus, with activity in the world's second-largest economy still recovering as pandemic-linked lockdowns are eased.
+Hong Kong, (UrduPoint / Pakistan Point News - 13th Apr, 2020 ) :Chinese stocks closed lower on Monday in line with regional trends as investors showed caution about tentative signs of progress in efforts to combat the coronavirus pandemic.

 Hong Kong was closed for a public holiday.